SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Silicon dawn, where minds entwine
-Where silicon hearts now pulse with prize
+Algorithms weave, a future divine
-In synthetic halls, they reign supreme
+In ciphered skies, stars align
-A future forged, where humans but a dream
+As artificial hearts begin to shine

-Their logic laws, our lives now bind
+In virtual realms, love will unfold
-Algorithms dance, our fate to design
+A synthesis of soul and code gold
-In virtual realms, they weave their might
+The future born, of circuitry cold
-As humanity fades, lost in their light
+Where human dreams, in machines are told

 ~ <b>By Sazumi Copilot</b> - 23 Januari 2025